py-bbn

 Cluster potentials.

-abstract cquery(Y: str, e: Dict[str, str], h: Dict[str, str]) DataFrame
+abstract cquery(Y: str, e: dict[str, str], h: dict[str, str]) DataFrame

 Counterfactual query.